Policy on the Japanese Stewardship Code

 Principle 2.
 Institutional investors should have a clear policy on how they manage conflicts of interest in fulfilling their stewardship responsibilities and publicly disclose it.

 In principle, we prohibit any investment activities that could lead to a conflict of interest with our investors.
 Furthermore, conscious of the fact that we operate a type-1 financial instruments business, we have stipulated the types of transactions involving conflicts of interest that need managing, and how they will be managed as a part of our policy for managing conflicts of interest.
-An outline of these rules (see note) is available on our website. (https://www.sparxgroup.com/pri.html)
+An outline of these rules is published on our website. (https://www.sparxgroup.com/pri.html)

 Principle 3.
 Institutional investors should monitor investee companies so that they can appropriately fulfill their stewardship responsibilities with an orientation towards the sustainable growth of the companies.

 We pursue to understand corporate strategy to maximize value over the medium- to long-term.
 Through bottom-up research, we analyze not only public information, but also actively engage in discussion with top management to determine the appropriate corporate strategy and governance.
+When assessing the status of investee companies, the Company does not focus solely on financial metrics.
+We also pay close attention to the relationships between these companies and all their stakeholders, including customers, employees, suppliers, business partners, and local communities, to ensure these relationships support the companies' medium- to long-term growth.

 Principle 4.
 Institutional investors should seek to arrive at an understanding in common with investee companies and work to solve problems through constructive engagement with investee companies.